Studio Guests

 living in New Jersey.

-Laurie is a holistic health practitioner, writer and blogger.
+Laurie is a holistic health practitioner, author and blogger.

 Madeline Sharples is an author and poet living in California.